List of Hustle characters: Stacie Monroe

-Background & personality
+Background and personality

 She was married to a short-con artist, Jake Henry (Max Beesley).
 Stacie became a grifter through him.
 They both worked together playing the short con 'The Badger' which involves Stacie playing the working girl who would pick up a mark, and then Jake would burst in as the irate pimp or boyfriend and threaten to tell the mark's wife.
 Stacie and Jake were married for several years but the marriage ended after he left her, taking their house and money, leaving her with nothing more than a mouldy piece of cheese, a Phil Collins CD and a plant (her ex appears as the subject of a con during the second series).
 It is suggested that she once had a romantic relationship with the group's leader, Michael Stone.
 Michael helped her after Jake left her.
 One first-season episode also suggested a possible attraction to the newest member of the group, Danny Blue (this theme continued in the second-season episode "Confessions" in which the two pretend to be engaged).
 The third episode of the third season reveals that she has a high level of mathematical ability, as she is shown calculating a high square root value in her head.

 In creating the series, Tony Jordan realised that the principal characters could not have any friends or family outside the crew and therefore sought to create a nominal family with Stacie providing the role of substitute mother/wife.
 However, in the second series, the crew help Danny's grandmother.
 In the third series, they con a newspaper editor because he inadvertently caused a friend of Stacie's to attempt suicide by implying that she had embezzled money from the charity she worked for.
 She is sometimes demonstrated as the most compassionate member of the crew, twice leaving some of the money acquired in the latest con to people she had befriended during the con itself, and showing genuine relief when she learned that Eddie—the owner of the bar where the team regularly drink—was safe after they had been led to believe that he had been taken hostage as part of a revenge action against them.
 (Although Eddie, unaware that he had ever been believed to be in danger, assumed that this was part of another con.)

 Position in the crew

 Her official role is the banker and she has sole control and responsibility for the crew's finances.
-During the cons themselves, she usually takes on a variety of roles depending on need, ranging from a sultry vamp to a nerdy museum keeper, in order to help weave the web of deception.
+During the cons themselves, she usually takes on a variety of roles depending on need, ranging from a sultry vamp to a nerdy museum keeper, to help weave the web of deception.
 Her sex appeal is often used as a distraction, though she is often hesitant to rely upon it.